norgeous/ajbell-miniapp/README.md

 ## Features

 - [x] NextJS
-- [x] Storybook
-  - [x] Storybook plugins
+- [x] Storybook with some plugins
 - [x] An SPA with
-  - [x] analystRating, is displayed as a star rating between 0-5.
-(StarRating)
+  - [x] analystRating, is displayed as a star rating between 0-5. (`StarRating` component)
-  - [x] SRRI, is a sliding measure of risk between 0-10 where zero is low risk, 10 is very high risk.
-(GradientRating)
+  - [x] SRRI, is a sliding measure of risk between 0-10 where zero is low risk, 10 is very high risk. (`GradientRating` component)
-  - [x] Portfolio.asset is traditionally displayed as a pie chart, where the values are percentages.
-(PieChart)
+  - [x] Portfolio.asset is traditionally displayed as a pie chart, where the values are percentages. (`PieChart` component)
 - [x] Use of local storage to save the user’s fund selection
 - [x] Caching / SSR
 - [x] Error handling